matheusmbar/matheusmbar.github.io/_posts/2024-03-07-embedded-fw-from-scratch-3.md

 # Closing points

 These are the most important informations about the linker script and startup code, allowing a basic understanding about what is going on there.
 It is well know and repeated that "the devil is in the details" and there are so many of them in these commands and variables.
 Making a mistake while positioning some section, defining symbols and using them in the startup code may result in unbootable firmware that is hard to debug and understand.

 I would not recommend writing the linker script and startup codes from scratch, there are other ways to obtain them from vendor or other automated tools.

 The next version of this project will take a different approach to obtain these, less "from scratch" than here.

+Take some time to look at the linker script in any of your own projects, their structure is usualy similar.
+Keep in mind that your mileage may vary, since some of them are cumbersome and hard to read due lack of line breaks and comments.

 By the way, there is a great article from "Interrupt by Memfault" available [here](https://interrupt.memfault.com/blog/how-to-write-linker-scripts-for-firmware) that helped me a lot while studying this subject.